GwendolynLee/Brown-s-Automotive-Website/README.md

 # Brown-s-Automotive-Website
-Website created from scratch with the help of Bootstrap.
+Website with just HTML and CSS and help from Bootstrap.